A focus on strong performance

 You must meet all the rules below to get the low income super tax offset:

 To get the tax offset on your super contributions, you need to make sure we have your tax file number.
 We can't accept the LISTO payment without it.
 Here's how to check or add your TFN:

 You don't need to worry about applying for the LISTO.
 If you're eligible and we have your TFN, you'll get a refund paid directly into your account.

 Other options for low-income earners may include making after-tax contributions to claim the government's super co‑contribution, or using spouse contributions to boost your savings.

 If you're a low-income earner, you may not get any tax benefits from salary sacrificing, so it's worth exploring your options.

 Download our Personal Contributions Guide (pdf) for more details.

-1. Your adjusted taxable income is the income you get taxed on, disregarding any First Home Super Saved released amount, plus any adjusted fringe benefits, target foreign income, total net investment loss, any pension or benefit that you get from the Government that’s tax-free, plus any reportable superannuation contributions that have had a child maintenance amount deducted.
+1. Your adjusted taxable income is the income you get taxed on (not including any First Home Super Saver released amount) plus any adjusted fringe benefits, target foreign income, total net investment loss, any tax-free pension or benefit that you get from the government, plus any reportable superannuation contributions that have had a child support amount deducted.

 Leslie, 35, works casually as a teacher aide, and earns $36,000 a year (without super).
 Her employer pays the 10.5% superannuation guarantee into her super - $3,780 - and 15% of this goes to tax.
 Leslie's on a tight budget so she doesn't make any salary sacrifice contributions, and she has no other income.